Why You Can't Hire Your Way Out of a Broken Process

 | 50 people | 1,225 | Formal processes or organisational debt |

-The founder's instinct is to manage harder: more check-ins, more oversight, more personal involvement.
+The founder's instinct at this point is to manage harder: more check-ins, more oversight, more personal involvement.
 This works briefly and then makes things worse.
 The founder becomes the bottleneck, and the business cannot move faster than one person's capacity to stay across everything.

 | Area | Without systems | With systems |